 What Money Will Be Included In My Tax Refund This Year?

 To get your refund faster, you may want to file earlier, rather than waiting until the last minute.
-Typically, the tax season, when the IRS starts accepting and processing returns, starts in late January — Jan.
-23 in 2023.
+Typically, the tax season, when the IRS starts accepting and processing returns, starts in late January.

 Reasons for Your Tax Refund to be Delayed

 People typically receive their tax refund two weeks after the IRS accepts their tax filing if they opt to receive a direct deposit, or in three weeks if they choose to get a check in the mail.
-But if you’re still waiting after that point and wondering, where is my tax refund?, here are a few possible reasons for the delay:
+But if you’re still waiting after that point and wondering where your tax refund is, here are a few possible reasons for the delay:

 • If anything in your return is incomplete or incorrect, the IRS may need to give the return further review before sending you a refund check.
 In this case, you may get a notice from the IRS in the mail with instructions for fixing or completing your tax return.
 It may take up to four months for the IRS to process returns that require extra handling.
 The sooner you respond to the IRS request for information, the sooner your return will be processed.

 • If you are claiming the Earned Income Tax Credit or Additional Child Tax Credit, there may be a delay in receiving your tax refund.
 The IRS is required to hold any tax returns for people claiming those two tax credits until mid-February.
 This hold will show up in the “Where’s My Refund” tool on the IRS site if it applies to you.

 • Your bank or credit union may take more time to post a refund to your account.
 The time for posting IRS refunds varies from institution to institution.